Muneefm/FallDetect/README.md

 # Fall Detect
 Simple app which detects phone fall.
-This is basically created for an project.

 #Features
 - in background when the phone fall detects it starts alarm